sgost/contentconcepts-data/services/academic_editing/thesis_editing/index.md

 parentType: academic
 seo:
   title: Thesis Editing services in India, Thesis proofreading services in India
-  description: "Thesis editing and and proofreading services in India,
+  description: We provide the best thesis editing service in India at truly
-    dissertation editng and proofreadig services at truly affordable prices by PhD editors and native English editors.
-Free sample edit for thesis available. "
+    affordable rates.
+Our thesis editing fee starts from INR 1.
   keywords:
     - Thesis editing services in India
     - Thesis proofreading services in India